 But it goes deeper.
 Are you in the business of building or renovating, or are you really in the business of building a space to hold a family’s memories of the kids growing up?
 You need to address both the practical and the emotional aspects in your new website.

-No matter if you are a tradesperson, or a service business, your web copywriter should help you think through exactly what business you are in.
+No matter if you are a tradesperson or a service business, your web designer should help you think through exactly what business you are in.